top of page

 It was a gloriously sunny early afternoon in February 2023, with not a cloud in the sky, and it was a return visit to the church of St Medardus and St Gilgardus, Little Bytham.
 This was the seventh church visited thus far; a day which started at Rippingale, north of Bourne, then working our way west towards the Rutland border.

 Little Bytham is a pleasant South Kesteven Licolnshire village, which had a population of 384 at the time of the 2011 census.
 It can be found some six miles north of Stamford, with Bourne off to the east.
 The Rutland border is not too far away to the west.
-The public house in the village is called the Mallard, after the steam locomotive which created a speed record in 1938, with 126 miles per hour recorded between Little Bytham and Essendine stations.
+A one time public house in the village was called the Mallard, after the steam locomotive which created a speed record in 1938, with 126 miles per hour recorded between Little Bytham and Essendine stations.

 There was a church mentioned here at the time of the Domesday Survey in 1086, in lands belonging to Drogo of la Beuvriere; and it appears as if it had been standing for a while at this time with the oldest parts of the church here dating back to the 10th century, as we shall see in a moment.